 still get their kicks remembering old Route

-It may not be the Mother Road, but U.S. 67 stretches 1,560 miles across five states, connecting
+It may not be the Mother Road, but U.S. 67 stretches 1,560 miles across

-miles of U.S. 67 are in Texas, from Presidio
+hundred thirty-seven miles of U.S. 67 are in Texas,

-the Highway Department (now the Texas Department of Transportation)
+In 1930, the Highway Department (now the Texas Department of Transportation)

 in 1932 and had been completed to the border by 1934.

 doesn’t mean that U.S. 67 was a seamless ribbon of pavement from Brownwood

 Bend, or from Big D to Little B when it first opened.
 A 1932 map

 the rest of the way to San

 Angelo being what the map’s legend referred to as a second-class